yosui/blog/posts/Fractal Liquidity Pool for Cross-chain Intent.md

 ## Overview

-Fractal Liquidity Pool is consists of some categories.
-The most simple case is Single Pool that is able to express linear curve liqudity.
-Single pool is defined by Token category and Transferable Accounts.
+Fractal Liquidity Pool is consists of 2 sets, Token set and Token pair set.
+Liquidity provider can design liquidity pool with TA using this definition.
+The most simple case is one Token pair set that is able to express linear curve liqudity.
 This pool type works for One-side liquidity which is suitable for swapping wrapped token or stablecoin.

 ![single=pool.png](/home/yosui262/Downloads/single=pool.png)

-Fractal Liquidity Pool can express any type of curves with modifying just 3 definitions and 1 condition.
-If Liquidity Provider define Double Pool which has two Single Pool, it works as cross-chain AMM type pool.
+Fractal Liquidity Pool can design any type of curves with modifying just 3 definitions and 2 conditions.
+If Liquidity Provider define two token pair set Pool, it works as cross-chain AMM type pool.
 Likewise, in case of Liquidity Provider create more large pool, this pool will be able to define 3 or more tokens pool with one same approach.

 ![double-pool.png](/home/yosui262/Downloads/double-pool.png)

 ## Pool Definition and Condition
+Fractal Liquidity Pool is defined by Token set, Token Pair set and relation between them.

+Token set has 3 informations
+1. Token(ex. a, b, c)
+2. Amount(ex.
+0.05a token, 10b token)
+3. Contract(ex.
+0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2, EQAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAM9c)
+4. Chain(ex.
+Bitcoin, Ethereum)

+Token Pair set has 2 informations
+1. Price curve(ex. k=a+b, k=ab)
+2. Distribution curve(ex. y=logax)

+Price curve:
+    x: amount of a token
+    y: amount of b token
+Distibution curve:
+    x: amount of token
+    y: amount of transferable account

-Liquidity Provider define 3 definition and  1 condition per pool.
+Liquidity Provider define 3 definition and  2 condition per pool.

-### Definition

-Token

-Pool Type

-Fee

-### Condition

-Distribution Curve
+## Relationship to Transferable Account
+Liquidity in Fractal liquidity pool is set of Transferable Account.
+Amount of Transferable Account and token amount in each of Transferable Account are defined by Price curve and Distribution curve because enable them to enhance Solvers and Liquidity Providers opportuinity.

+## Usability
+Fractal liquidity pool provide more opportunity for solver and liquidity provider.
+Solver can access assets in Fractal Liquidity Pool to solve swapper's intent without stock.

+If demand of bridging between token a on chain x and token a on chain y increase immidiatly, solver notice it and create pool to collect liquidity.
+And Liquidity Provider found the pool which is high APY due to temporaly high demand and provide liquidity for it.
+Solver can access more opportunity of solving cross-chain intent with assets in Fractal Liquidity Pool and Liquidity Providers can get more active strategy as maker in decentralized ecosystem.
+Swapper swap their assets with the usual way.

 ## Example

 ## Consideration